nibalizer/puppet-module-rootless/README.md

       notify  => Service['httpd'],
     }

+###rootless::tardir

+A type that will untar a tarfile that contains a directory.
+The tarfile must be local or nfs mounted and the tarball must create a single directory (for purging to work).
+Additionally the folder that is being created must be known ahead of time.
+This is a base type that can be leveraged to make a more complex behavior.

+    rootless::tardir { '/opt/app/place/folder':
+      ensure  => absent,
+      tarfile => '/big/nfs/mount/tar.tar.gz'
+    }

+    rootless::tardir { '/opt/app/other_place/folder':
+      ensure  => present,
+      tarfile => '/big/nfs/mount/tar.tar.gz'
+    }

 ###rootless::jdk

 A type that will install a jdk based on major and minor version number from